Ashton-under-Lyne tram stop

 Ashton-under-Lyne is a tram stop serving Ashton-under-Lyne on Greater Manchester's light rail Metrolink system, it is the terminus of the system's East Manchester Line (EML).
 It is located beside Ashton-under-Lyne bus station, and a few minutes walk away from Ashton-under-Lyne railway station, forming an Ashton travel hub.

 History

 The stop was built as part of Phase 3b of the network's expansion, and opened on 9 October 2013, ahead of the originally-publicised schedule of the winter of 2013–14.

 In May 2009, a special fund of £1.5 billion was agreed for 15 transport schemes in Greater Manchester.
 These included a further 2.1-mile (3.4 km) extension to the East Manchester line from Droylsden to Ashton-under-Lyne.
 Plans for the extension from Droylsden to Ashton-under-Lyne were fully approved by the Department for Transport in March 2010 whereupon MPact-Thales was appointed as the main contractor.

 Services

-Services are mostly every 12 minutes on all routes.
+Tram services depart every 12 minutes from this stop heading towards Eccles.

+These services travel via MediaCityUK during off-peak times.